e-cloud/ngxs-store/docs/concepts/select.md

 }
 ```

-When using the `Selector` decorator along with a state class, it will still
+> NOTE: When using the `Selector` decorator along with a state class, **it will still
-inject the state class's state first followed by the other selectors in the order
+> inject the state class's state first** followed by the other selectors in the order
-they were passed in the signature.
+> they were passed in the signature.

 ### Meta Selectors
 By default selectors in NGXS are bound to a state.
 Sometimes you need the ability